-Smile CDR worked with this client to develop an integrated solution using Smile CDR's core capabilities which could:
+Smile Digital Health worked with this client to develop an integrated solution using Smile Digital Health's core capabilities which could:

-- Take FHIR queries and talk to the non-FHIR database, then return it back to the application using FHIR. - Support the SMART profile of OpenID connect (an authentication layer that sits on top of OAuth2)
+- Take FHIR queries and talk to the non-FHIR database, then return it back to the application using FHIR. - Support the SMART profile of OpenID connect (an authentication layer that sits

-In essence, this client used Smile CDR as a platform to accelerate their integration with Apple Health.
+In essence, this client used Smile Digital Health as a platform to accelerate their integration with Apple Health.
 They knew that a custom build would absorb time and resources while saddling them with long term support costs.
-They also knew that since Apple's developer toolkit is FHIRbased, engaging a vendor with a role in standards governance would be a significant advantage.
-By building on Smile CDR, whose modules provided 2/3 of the necessary features, they saved valuable time and resources while ensuring compliance with standards going forward.
-With Smile CDR as an active technology partner, they were able to leverage Smile CDR's years of FHIR expertise to accelerate the learning curve.
+They also knew that since Apple's developer toolkit is FHIR- based, engaging a vendor with a role in standards governance would be a significant advantage.
+By building on the Smile Digital Health platform, whose modules provided 2/3rds of the necessary features, they saved valuable time and resources while ensuring compliance with standards going forward.
+With Smile Digital Health as an active technology partner, this client was able to leverage Smile Digital Health's years of FHIR expertise to accelerate their learning curve.
 Using only a small development team, around 25-35% of the size normally required, our client was able to go-live with their Apple Health integration in less than 6 months.

-A key aspect of the partnership was Smile CDR's role in guiding the project via extensive advice and training: a senior developer was allocated to the project to provide on-demand assistance during the development process.
-Our client's team found the upfront training provided by Smile CDR during kickoff particularly useful as it helped address common pain points before they came up.
+A key aspect of the partnership was Smile Digital Health's role in guiding the project via extensive advice and training: a senior developer was allocated to the project to provide on-demand assistance during the development process.
+Our client's team found the upfront training provided by Smile Digital Health during kickoff particularly useful as it helped address common pain points before they came up.

-Our client was able to rapidly go to market and are now fully integrated with Apple Health.
-By partnering with Smile CDR, the deployment process was faster, required fewer resources, and was far less painful for their development team.
+By partnering with Smile Digital Health, our client felt that the deployment process was faster, required fewer resources, and was far less painful for their development team.
+Overall, this new patient centred service went to market quickly and is fully integrated with Apple Health